Theodore Roosevelt: Family Life

 Figure 1.--President Rossevelt is pictured with his family about 1901.
 Note the tunic suit with short socks that Quentin is wearing.
 He was killed as a fighter pilot in France during World War I--changing his father's romantic view of war.

 The Roosevelt family was a strong close-knit group.
 The President took a great interest in his children and was fascinating in watching them growup.
 His letters are full of comments about the children and many letters to them.
 The children for their part adored their parents, except perhaps Alice, and were very close to each other.
 The White House was sometimes a dull place, but this changed when presidents arrived with young children.
 Most presidents were married and had children.
 Often they were older men whose childen had grown up or in one tragic case died on the way to the White House.
 Some presidents were notable for adoring and romping with their children.
 One such father was Franlin Foosevelt, but his children had grown up by the time they reached the White House.
 Two presidents are notable for having a brood of younger children with him in the White House, Abraham Lincoln and Theodore Roosevelt.
 Tad and Willie's exploits were legend such as firing a toy but fully functional cannon at the President's cabinent.
 The Confederacy never got so close.
 The Roosevelt boys never topped that--but they came close and there were more of them.
-Their father thoroughly enjoyed the boys and often joinrd them in their play, both at the White House and in near by Rock Creek Park.
+The President for his part was the kind of father every boy dreamed about.
+He joined right in when time allowed.
+Their father thoroughly enjoyed the boys and often joined them in their play, both at the White House and in near by Rock Creek Park.

 The President's View

 The Roosevelt family was a strong close-knit group.
 The President took a great interest in his children and was fascinating in watching them growup.
-His letters are full of comments about the children and many letters to them.
-The children for their part adored their parents, except perhaps Alice, and were very close to each other.
+His letters are full of comments about the children.
+And their are many letters wrtten bythe children to her parents.
+The children for their part adored their parents, except perhaps Alice, who proved more difficult to control than her brothers.
+The children were also very close to each other.
 A fascinating view of Roosevelt family life can be seen in this letter written by the President at Oyster Bay, Aug.
 6, 1903.
+There is a real sweetness in the residet's lettrs to the children that is unmistakeable.

 The White House